 I’m the first to admit that I won’t hesitate to hit someone who deserves it.
 Loyalty was hammered deep into my mind.
 But what I was being loyal to wasn’t loyal towards me.
 That makes me angry.

-The streets were angry when he wanted out.
+The streets were angry when I wanted out.
 That was right around the time the situation occurred.
 This was a problem.
-The street weren’t ready to let him go.
+The street weren’t ready to let me go.

 I’m scared.
 I’m scared what’s going to happen.
 I’m scared of what I might do.

-He started going to school.
-He was excited.
-He wanted to make friends.
-He started to get exposed to new things like books.
-He was curious as a child but now there was so much more to explore.
-He liked exploring.
+I started going to school.
+I was excited.
+I wanted to make friends.
+I started to get exposed to new things like books.
+I was curious as a child but now there was so much more to explore.
+I liked exploring.

 I learned something today.
 I learned that if I hurt my friends they won’t like me anymore.
 No wonder I had no friends.
 But I’m grown up now, next week I’ll be ten.